Course Aims

 (iii) any other qualification accepted by the Senate on the recommendation of the Faculty of Law in an individual case.

-For applicant who seeks admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, s/he should satisfy the University English language requirement.
+For applicants who seek admissions on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, s/he should satisfy the University English language requirement.
 Preference will be given to those who obtain one of the following recognized English tests:

 (i) Test of English as a Foreign Language (TOEFL) (internet-based test) – a score of 97 or above; or